corda/corda/docs/source/checkpoint-tooling.rst

     checkpoint-agent.jar=instrumentType=read,instrumentClassname=NONE

-and use the ``dumpCheckpoints`` shell command to trigger diagnostics collection.
+and use the ``checkpoints dump`` shell command to trigger diagnostics collection.

 .. warning:: The checkpoint agent JAR file must be called "checkpoint-agent.jar" as the checkpoint dump support code uses Java reflection to determine whether the VM has been instrumented or not at runtime.